CxELabs/M365HOL/instructions.md

 4. [] Click on **Security policy**
 5. [] Your new created workspace should be listed under the **Policy Management** view <br><br>

-***Note**: the ARM template deploys a new workspace with concatenating the workspace name with a GUID to ensure uniqueness.*
+	> [!NOTE] the ARM template deploys a new workspace with concatenating the workspace name with a GUID to ensure uniqueness.*

 #### Change the Pricing tier and data collection settings of your workspace
 You can set the pricing tier and data collection settings per workspace, which is often not clear to customers, therefore we are going to set it in the portal instead of through automation (although you can automate it)